thibaut-neoledge/azure-docs.fr-fr/articles/security-center/security-center-enable-auditing-on-sql-servers.md

 <properties
-   pageTitle="Activation de l’audit sur les serveurs SQL dans Azure Security Center | Microsoft Azure" description="Ce document vous montre comment implémenter la recommandation de l’Azure Security Center **Activer l’audit sur les serveurs SQL**." services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Enable auditing on SQL servers in Azure Security Center | Microsoft Azure" description="This document shows you how to implement the Azure Security Center recommendation **Enable auditing on SQL servers**." services="security-center" documentationCenter="na" authors="TerryLanfear"